Enter your location - 3068 places are live

-Socioeconomic Data: We utilize county-level socioeconomic metrics including the CCVI index from the Surgo Foundation, the proportions of elderly, black, hispanic, and male inhabitants, and population density from the US Census, as these factors are closely linked to COVID-19 outbreak risk.
+Socioeconomic Data: We utilize county-level socioeconomic metrics including the CCVI index from the Surgo Foundation, the proportions of elderly, black, hispanic, and male inhabitants, and population density from the US Census, as these factors may be linked to COVID-19 outbreak risk.

 Health Data: We utilize county-level data on various diseases' mortality and prevalence rates statistics from IHME to understand the population susceptibility to COVID-19.

-Rt Data: We use state-level data for reproduction rates of COVID-19 computed by standard epidemiological models by covid19-projections.com and rt.live to understand the level of statewide transmission.
+Rt Data: We use state-level and county-level data for reproduction rates of COVID-19 computed by standard epidemiological models by CovidActNow.org to understand the level of transmission.

 Testing Data: We use state-level data on total tests conducted and positive tests received from covidtracking.com to understand current diagnostic efforts.

-Cases Data: We use county-level data on cases reported in each county every day from Johns Hopkins University.
+Cases Data: We use daily county-level data on cases from Johns Hopkins University.
 This data is smoothed with a 7-day moving average to understand epidemics at the local level.

 Feature Engineering: Our raw dataset includes a wide range of statistics that are linked to COVID-19 for dates ranging from March 2020 to the present.
 We are actively tuning our models with dimensionality reduction and normalization techniques to improve performance and reduce overfitting.

 Algorithms: We currently utilize Random Forests and Artificial Neural Networks on our datasets.
-These regression models output the projected average daily cases for each of the upcoming 4 weeks.
+These regression models output the projected cases detected by testing for each of the upcoming 4 weeks.

 Mobility: A challenge we encountered is that mobility data is unavailable for some rural counties.
 To maximize the population that we serve, we use two models, one of which incorporates mobility data and the other of which does not.